 Similar to aerial imaging, wireless sensor networks create a smarter irrigation system that allows farmers to customize irrigation to a field’s unique needs.
 The sensors are placed around a field and continually report various soil measurements, including moisture levels, directly to a computer, tablet, or cell phone.
 The farmer can then take that information and act on it.
 More advanced sensor systems have control networks installed in a field’s irrigation system.

 CropX, a company with offices in Tel Aviv and San Francisco uses publicly available data to generate algorithms for a particular piece of land.
 After formulating the algorithm, they use data from sensors strategically located within a field to generate detailed information about how much water is needed as well as where and when it is needed.
 Raptormaps is another company that combines sensor technology with analytics to provide farmers with information to optimize crop inputs and to make decisions based on field and crop conditions.

-Farmers are using social media to communicate with one another.
+Farmers utilize social media to communicate with one another

 Studies show that farmers rely on their social network as a primary information source.
 Farmer-specific social networking platforms are attempting to leverage this natural tendency by encouraging farmers to share their questions and knowledge with others in the industry on issues including water use, irrigation tools, and weather information.

 This approach shifts from water management and conservation techniques to water reuse.
 Water purification and desalination (a process that removes salt and minerals from water) has been around for decades and is used in mostly arid countries around the world.
 Israel is a major proponent of water reuse — reusing about 80% of its municipal wastewater for irrigation.
 Israel not only reuses grey water from sinks and showers but also uses black water – better known as sewage.
 Following the Israelis lead in water reuse is Spain at 17%, followed by Australia at 10% and the U.S. at less than 1%.